advayc/advayc/README.md

 - Passionate self taught developer from Toronto Canada

-- 💻 Proficient in c++ python html and css
+- 💻 Proficient in c++ javascript html python and css

-- 🎮 Game and Web Developer